How Much Does It Cost to Install Light Switch Dimmer?

 Most lights only come with two settings: on and off.
 But depending on the weather, time of day or your mood, you may need something in between.
 Dimmer switches give you more control over your lights.
-Not only do they facilitate a comfortable, livable atmosphere, they’re also highly convenient and may even save you money in the long term.
+Not only do they facilitate a comfortable, livable atmosphere, but they’re also highly convenient and may even save you money in the long term.

 This May Also Interest You: How to Install a Dimmer Switch